-As grey zone conflicts are an amorphous construct with many possible iterations along the competition spectrum, the likelihood of achieving global consensus on the creation and adoption of a new body of laws to govern conflicts within them is highly unlikely given the division that already exists in bodies of law such as the additional protocols to the Geneva Conventions and the applicability of IHRL as discussed above.
+As grey zone conflicts are an amorphous construct with many possible iterations along the competition spectrum, 233 the likelihood of achieving global consensus on the creation and adoption of a new body of laws to govern conflicts within them is highly unlikely given the division that already exists in bodies of law such as the additional protocols to the Geneva Conventions234 and the applicability of IHRL as discussed above.
 Instead, adoption of LOAC principles through a policy-based approach for detention operations in grey zone conflicts would provide parties to the conflict with clearer legal boundaries for when they could conduct detention operations and help to delineate the limitations on their conduct and the responsibilities expected of them when actually performing detention operations.
 It would also assure both sides of the conflict that, absent otherwise unlawful battlefield acts, they would not be prosecuted for detaining the opposing party or for the acts during detention.
 Such an approach is also not without current precedent.
 The U.S. has implemented such an approach for its detention operations in NIACs and IACs.
-235 The DOD Detainee Program specifically mandates that "all detainees will be treated humanely and with respect in accordance with applicable U.S. law and policy and the law of war."236 This adoption by the U.S. of a policy-based approach in commonly accepted LOAC settings provides a promising example of a nation state imposing additional rules and standards upon itself that are in excess of the legal minimums by requiring the higher level of IAC detention safeguards, even in NIAC settings.
+235 The DOD Detainee Program specifically mandates that "all detainees will be treated humanely and with respect in accordance with applicable U.S. law and policy and the law of war."236 This adoption by the U.S. of a policy-based approach in commonly accepted LOAC settings provides a promising example of a nation state imposing additional rules and standards upon itself that are in excess of the legal eds., 2020) (noting that LOAC typically permits detention for the duration of hostilities and does not necessarily require that detainees be charged with any form of a crime.); see also Geneva Convention III, supra note 70, art.
+118 ("Prisoners of war shall be released and repatriated without delay after the cessation of active hostilities.").